By Linda Sieg and Jonathan Thatcher

 A hawkish Abe wants them to help counterbalance the growing economic and military might of China at a time when Japan needs new sources of growth for its languishing economy and is debating whether to make its own military more muscular.

-But experts warn he will have to tread carefully during his visit to Indonesia, Thailand and Vietnam this week to avoid provoking Bejing by appearing to "contain" China.
+But experts warn he will have to tread carefully during his visits to Vietnam, Thailand and Indonesia, beginning on Wednesday, to avoid provoking China by appearing to be trying to "contain" it.

-Beijing is also scouring the region in search of new investment and trade opportunities and sources of raw materials.
+China is also scouring the region in search of investment and trade opportunities and sources of raw materials.
 But it is also clashing with countries in the region over territorial rows in the South China Sea, as well as with Japan over tiny isles in the East China Sea.

 Moreover, Abe may find his hosts keen to avoid upsetting China, now their major economic partner as well.